jnk0le/Ring-Buffer/README.md

 # Ring Buffer

-- C++11 and above
+- pure C++11, no OS dependency
 - no exceptions, RTTI, virtual functions and dynamic memory allocation
 - designed for compile time (static) allocation and type evaluation
-- No wasted slots
+- no wasted slots
-- lock-free atomic operation in SPSC cases
+- lock and wait free SPSC operation
 - underrun and overrun checks in insert/remove functions
 - highly efficient on most microcontroller architectures (nearly equal performance as in 'wasted-slot' implemetation)